Whitworth University: Academics

-The university also offers 30-plus study abroad programs available to students over Jan Term, May Term, or during a full semester.
-45 percent of Whitworth's 2021 graduates participated in one or more off-campus programs.
+The university also offers over 30 study-abroad programs available to students over Jan Term, May Term, or during a full semester.
+Forty-five percent of Whitworth's 2021 graduates participated in one or more off-campus programs.

 Rankings and reputation

 In 2023, U.S. News & World Report ranked Whitworth 7th of 105 Regional Universities (West).
 The Princeton Review also named Whitworth one of 79 institutions as "Best in the West" in 2023.

 INSIGHT into Diversity Magazine awarded Whitworth the 2020 Higher Education Excellence in Diversity (HEED) Award.

-The Arbor Day Foundation has recognized Whitworth as a Tree Campus USA since 2018.
+The Arbor Day Foundation recognized Whitworth as a Tree Campus USA from 2018 to 2021.

 Admissions

 Students on campus represent 29 states and 45 countries.
 As of 2023, international students make up 4.9 percent of undergraduate enrollment.